 Trinity School of Medicine is a fully accredited Caribbean medical school that trains and produces skilled physicians.
-Trinity’s accreditation by CAAM-HP, the primary accrediting authority for Caribbean medical schools, enables our graduates to participate in the residency match processes in the United States and Canada, as well as apply for residencies and licensure in both countries.
+Accredited by CAAM-HP since 2015, the primary accrediting authority for Caribbean medical schools, enables Trinity graduates to participate in the residency match processes in the United States and Canada, as well as apply for residencies and licensure in both countries.
 Trinity is the right choice for students looking for a rigorous medical education in a personalized, supportive environment.

 With so many choices of Caribbean medical schools, we know that choosing the right school for you can feel daunting.
 Trinity offers many benefits that other schools simply can’t match.